 As Chartered Accountants ANZ is not a listed company and does not have shareholders, it is not subject to the ASX Listing Rules nor to the obligation to make continuous disclosure to the market and to investors.
-As such, this principle is not appropriate or applicable to Chartered Accountants ANZ.
+As such, Recommendation 5.1 of the ASX Principles does not apply to Chartered Accountants ANZ.

 Chartered Accountants ANZ’s website contains multiple sections that address the governance of the organisation, as well as copies of its annual reports, Supplemental Royal Charter, By-laws, Regulations, the NZICA Act, the NZICA Rules, Governance Manual and details of its directors, councillors and Executive Team.
 The website also includes information on Chartered Accountants ANZ’s AGM, voting and election processes.